How To Protect Your Internet Traffic Online

 However, too much Internet traffic can cause even the fastest connections to bog down.
 Learning to identify common sources of Internet traffic can help you keep your bandwidth available and prevent congestion issues from interfering with important data transfers.

 One of the largest sources of Internet congestion in the world today is file sharing.
 Programs based on the BitTorrent standard turn users into nodes on a file-sharing network, utilizing their connection to provide data to other users while they download.

 The system has proven so successful that many legitimate software companies use BitTorrent or a form of the protocol in their own file delivery systems.
-Unfortunately, these programs can overwhelm the upstream capacity of any Internet connection, slowing downloads as well.
+Unfortunately, these programs can overwhelm the upstream capacity of an Internet connection, slowing downloads as well.

-Identifying any program on your network that may use BitTorrent technology is important, since many file-sharing networks trade in pirated content that could open your company up to legal repercussions.
+Identifying any program on your network that may use BitTorrent technology is important since many file-sharing networks trade in pirated content that could open your company up to legal repercussions.

 Another major source of Internet traffic is streaming media.
-Sites like YouTube, Spotify and Pandora provide video and audio content to users on demand, usually on low-bitrate streams that might not interfere with a household Internet connection.
+Sites like YouTube, Spotify, and Pandora provide video and audio content to users on demand, usually on low-bitrate streams that might not interfere with a household Internet connection.

 In large companies, however, where dozens or even hundreds of users might access these services at once, the total bandwidth load can interfere with business.
 Blocking access to these types of services, or limiting their bandwidth at the firewall, can help you keep a handle on this type of traffic.

 Videoconferencing can cause a substantial amount of Internet congestion.
 In a video conference, multiple users connect to a shared video and audio feed, sometimes providing their own feeds into the shared channel.

 The result may be a dozen or more audio and video streams, each passing through your company’s Internet connection on their way to individual users.
 Lowering the bandwidth and resolution of each individual stream can help maximize the number of users that can share a single connection without issue.